WatDuhHekBro/VelsarborEnglish/README.md

 - Database: 53%
 - Special (#1/#10/#28): 40%
 ## Sections/Areas
-*It's important to note that the Helnovien Mine is an EXTREMELY enormous section of the game.*
 - Prologue: 100%
 - Sinkholm: 100%
 - The Sink-Lohne Pass: 100%